 Hydrate, Hydrate, Hydrate!

 There’s just no other way to spin it.
 According to flight attendants, doctors, and avid travelers alike — the best remedy for tired, dry skin is some good ol’ H2O.
 Drinking plenty of water (and no, seltzer or sparking does not count here, sorry!) is the best way to keep your skin from turning desert-like.
 And, although there’s really no better alternative if you really can’t stomach that much still water, try swapping out the alcohol and coffee for herbal tea instead!

 Lip Stains Are Your Friend

 Which body part is likely to show the first signs of dehydration?
 Most likely, those smackers.
 Especially while you’re asleep.
-Lipsticks can quickly dry your lips out, or worse, turn into a smudged mess and lip glosses can get uncomfortably sticky.
-So, how do those flight attendants use those fabulous lip colors and keep their lips soft too?
+Lipsticks can quickly dry your lips out, or worse, turn into a smudged mess, while lip glosses can get uncomfortably sticky.
+So, how do flight attendants use those fabulous lip colors and keep their lips soft too?

 Don’t Disrupt Your Skincare Routine